 Table xx the ANOVA analysis of the entropy of weightless heat map

-Present results show that the visual entropy based on heat map is the most promising index to predict a web page’s aesthetic score.
-Heat map sometimes is also referred to as attention map.
-So we name this matric Visual Attention Entropy (VAE).
+Present results show that the visual entropy based on heat maps is the most promising index to predict a web page’s aesthetic score.
+Heat maps are sometimes also referred to as attention map.
+So we name this metric Visual Attention Entropy (VAE).

 3.3.3

-relative vae
+Relative VAE

-There is a defect with VAE as metric.
+There is a defect with using VAE as metric.
 VAE is negatively correlated with the aesthetic judgements.
-However, an absolutely lower VAE does not necessary mean a very high aesthetic quality.
-For instance, a web page with very little content may result in a very low VAE.
-While a web page containing many objects may have relatively high VAE.
+However, an absolutely lower VAE does not necessarily mean a very high aesthetic quality.
+For instance, a web page with very little content may result in a very low VAE while a web page containing many objects may have a relatively high VAE.
 This certainly does not mean the former is better than the latter.
 Theoretically, the VAEs of pages with different contents are not comparable to each other.

 To solve this problem, we introduced a concept called Relative VAE (R-VAE).
-To compare VAEs of different webpages, it is necessary to take into account their different Base VAE (B-VAE), which is supposed to be the inevitable and noise free VAE of a page.
-It means the page’s must pay attention resource for the contents per se.
-The B-VAE on the page is estimated by averaging the individual VAEs of all subjects.
+To compare VAEs of different webpages, it is necessary to take into account their different Base VAE (B-VAE), which is supposed to be the noise free VAE of a page.
+It represents the required attention resources of the page .
+The B-VAE on the page is estimated by averaging the individual VAEs of all subjects who viewed the page.

 B(H(Z)) =ΣH i (Z)/n, i= 1, 2,…n